Connect with others who understand.

 Overview

-Duragesic is a prescription drug approved by the Food and Drug Administration (FDA) to treat pain in opioid-tolerant patients in cases where pain is severe enough to require daily, long-term, continual pain relief, and other treatments are not effective.
-Duragesic is also known by its drug name, Fentanyl.
+Duragesic was a prescription drug approved by the Food and Drug Administration (FDA) to treat pain in opioid‑tolerant patients in cases where pain was severe enough to require daily, long‑term, continual relief and other treatments were not effective.
+Duragesic was also referred to by its drug name, fentanyl.

-Duragesic is an opioid, or synthetic opiate, that works as a potent analgesic (painkiller).
-Duragesic is believed to work by reducing the perception of pain.
+Duragesic was an opioid (a synthetic opiate) that worked as a potent analgesic (pain‑killer).
+It was believed to work by reducing the perception of pain.

 Side effects

-The FDA-approved label for Duragesic lists common side effects including headache, drowsiness, dizziness, fatigue, insomnia, sweating, nausea, diarrhea, vomiting, constipation, and loss of appetite.
+The FDA‑approved label for Duragesic listed common side effects including headache, drowsiness, dizziness, fatigue, insomnia, sweating, nausea, diarrhea, vomiting, constipation and loss of appetite.

-Rare but serious side effects listed for Duragesic include overdose, dependency, and respiratory depression.
+Rare but serious side effects included overdose, dependency, and respiratory depression.

 For more details about this treatment, visit: